 AMR Corp. is talking with a group of 10 investors about providing “equity and other financings” to assist the parent of American Airlines Inc. in formulating a Chapter 11 plan and emerging from bankruptcy reorganization.

 AMR filed papers this week in bankruptcy court for permission to pay the group’s professional expenses while they investigate the possibility of investment.
-The group could form the basis of a reorganization plan to fend off a merger sought by US Airways Group Inc. (LCC)
+The group could form the basis of a reorganization plan to fend off a merger sought by US Airways Group Inc. (LCC:US)

 If approved by the Manhattan bankruptcy judge at a Sept.
 20 hearing, AMR would pay the standard hourly fees for Milbank Tweed Hadley & McCloy LLP, the group’s lawyers.
 The airline would give Houlihan Lokey, the financial adviser, a $150,000 monthly fee and a so-called success fee if the work ends up with a transaction.